LazorKit LogoLazorKit

 const { publicKey, sendTransaction } = useWallet();

-const handleSend = async () => {
+const send = async () => {

 if (!publicKey) return;

-const transaction = new Transaction().add(
+const tx = new Transaction().add(

 SystemProgram.transfer({

-toPubkey: new PublicKey("RECIPIENT"),
+toPubkey: new PublicKey('RECIPIENT'),

 );

-const signature = await sendTransaction(transaction, connection);
+const sig = await sendTransaction(tx, connection);

 };

-return <button onClick={handleSend}>Send SOL</button>;
+return <button onClick={send}>Send SOL</button>;

 }

-Message Signing & Verification (P256)
+Message signing (P256)

 import { useWallet } from '@solana/wallet-adapter-react';